 We accurately measure and report on performance, and look more broadly at how building services can affect the results, for example the overlaps with DSE, air quality, and other compliance / occupier issues.
 The outcome is you know exactly how you are performing and where, if at all, you need to be investing to make improvements.

-Our independent, quality-assured, workplace comfort assessment can support you with:
+Workplace comfort assessment can support with:

 - Temperature and relative humidity profiling